a-gva/polling-app/README.md

 It should:

-1. Start the database service
+1. Start the database service in a Docker container;
-2. Start the backend service, including the prisma service
+2. Start the backend service, including the prisma service;
 3. Start the frontend service

 ## API Documentation